 This low in fat and nutrient-filled vegetable is great for dogs to snack on.
 Dogs can eat zucchini as a healthy snack when you don’t want them eating boxed treats all the time.
-Some people feed zucchini their dogs to keep them from eating poop.
+Some people feed their dog zucchini as a deterrent for dogs eating poop.

 Take a look at these great articles about foods for dogs and homemade dog treats:

 - Can Dogs Eat Tropical Fruit

 - 10 Awesome Homemade Frozen Dog Treats Recipes

 - Homemade Dog Carrot Cake Recipe by Two Plus Dogs

 I hope you have found this list of vegetables dogs can eat and vegetables harmful to dogs helpful.
 Please comment if you have any questions or insight about vegetables for dogs.